 A few Eterna ATP watches have been found with both black and white dials, mostly black and a central seconds sweep hand.
-Black dials and central seconds are inconsistent with the ATP characteristics, but enough Eterna ATP watches exist to conclude that about 600 may have been made from the known serial numbers in range 144xxx.
+Black dials and central seconds are inconsistent with the ATP characteristics, but enough Eterna ATP watches exist to conclude that about 600 may have been made, deduced from the known serial numbers in range 144xxx.

 Eterna ATPs are listed in the VAOS in 1954 and 1956, and there is no doubt that a few were issued.

 Below is one Eterna ATP case back, and a black dial Eterna, with a central sweep second hand.
 The movement is the 14 ligne Eterna 852S.
 10.5 ligne Eterna 600S movements, and 11.5 ligne 1020S movements have been seen.
-Eterna have confirmed supplying the British Army in about 1940, but the variety of styles, and high serial numbers and movements used could indicate supply later in WW2 of the entire stock from a retailer.
+Eterna have confirmed supplying the British Army in about 1940, but the variety of styles, and high serial numbers and movements used could indicate supply later in WW2, comprising the entire stock from a retailer.

 Eterna 852S movement above.

 A sterile dial, gold filled version of the Eterna ATP on an VB Hygienique strap.

 And a white dial version.

 Font (Fabriques d’Horlogerie de Fontainemelon, (FHF))

-The Font ATP is relatively rare and has a stainless steel case with 6 notch screw back stamped STAINLESS STEEL and a sterile dial.
+The Font ATP is relatively rare and has a stainless steel case with chamfered lugs, and with 6 notch screw back stamped STAINLESS STEEL and a sterile dial.
 The dial has an elongated 4, and an open 9, and the sub seconds dial is numbered horizontally 15, 30, 45 and 60, with a stick pointer.

 Font ATP watches have been noted as being re-issued as 6E/385 with an Axxx serial number for the RAF.